What is a routine sputum culture?

-When you develop a respiratory tract infection or experience a lung-related disorder, a thick, mucus-like substance known as sputum is produced in the lungs.
-This sputum can make it hard to breathe, cause coughing, and harbor bacteria.
-If you experience any of these symptoms, your doctor may ask for a sputum culture.
+When you have a respiratory tract infection or a lung-related disorder, your lungs produce a thick substance known as sputum.
+This substance can make it hard to breathe, cause coughing, and harbor bacteria.
+If you experience any of these symptoms, your doctor may recommend a sputum culture.

-Sputum collects on the lower parts of your lungs and bronchi, which are tube-like pathways that air moves through to reach your lungs.
-Symptoms, such as the following, may indicate the need for a sputum culture test:
+Sputum collects in the lower parts of your lungs and bronchi, which are the tube-like pathways that air moves through to reach your lungs.
+Symptoms that may indicate the need for a sputum culture test include:

-The test can reveal the pathogen that may be causing one of the following conditions:
+The test can reveal what may be causing the cough and other symptoms.
+These include:

-A number of harmful “bugs” (bacteria, viruses, or a fungi) can cause respiratory conditions.
-By pinpointing what may be causing your symptoms, your doctor can determine the best medication to cure the infection.
+Certain harmful bacteria, viruses, or fungi can cause respiratory conditions.
+By determining what may be causing your symptoms, your doctor can find the best medication to cure the infection.

-In some instances, your doctor may order a complete blood count (CBC) along with the test to determine if white blood cells are elevated.
+In some instances, your doctor may order a complete blood count to determine if white blood cells are elevated.
 This increase in white blood cells can indicate an infection.

-If you’re having trouble producing this much sputum, your provider may try tapping on your chest to loosen the sputum.
-He or she may also have you inhale a steam-like mist to help you cough up the sample.
+If you’re having trouble coughing up enough sputum, your doctor may try tapping on your chest to loosen the sputum.
+They may also have you inhale a steam-like mist to help you cough up the sample.

-Once you have produced a sputum sample for analyzing, the sample should be taken to the laboratory within one to two hours of coughing it up.
-The laboratory will take the sample and place it on a special plate that has a nutrient that helps bacteria or other pathogens present in your sputum grow.
+Once you’ve produced a sputum sample for analyzing, it should be taken to the laboratory within one to two hours of coughing it up.
+The laboratory will place the sample on a special plate that has a nutrient that helps bacteria or other pathogens present in your sputum grow.

 The laboratory can run a number of tests to determine if the growth is a bacterium, a virus, or a fungus.
 Remember that some bacteria grow naturally in your airways without causing illness.
-The laboratory will work to tell the difference between bacteria that makes you sick and those that keep you well.
+The laboratory will determine which of the bacteria makes you sick and which keep you well.

-Your doctor will then be given a report with the results.
+The laboratory will then give your doctor a report with the results.